UWCS/stardust/content/about/lan/_index.md

 +++
-title = "The UWCS Guide to LANs" weight = 4
+title = "The UWCS Guide to LANs" weight = 0
 +++

-A quick overview of our LAN Parties
 <!-- more -->
 ------------------------------------------------------------------------

 In computing, the term "LAN" stands for Local Area Network.
-In our case, it refers to our flagship gaming event where we gather a bunch of computers and hook them together to one router and play games together for an entire weekend (a full fourty-eight hours, to be exact).
-These usually take place once every term.
+In our case, it refers to our flagship gaming event where we gather a bunch of computers and hook them together to one router and play games together for an entire weekend (well, a full 48 hours).
+These usually take place once each term, where we reasonably have the capacity to run them.

 ## Bringing a device

-> We cannot accept any liability for the security of personal devices or their data at LAN, so if at any point you plan to step away from your device, no matter for how long, please ensure you use its screen lock, if possible.
+> We cannot accept any liability for the security of personal devices or their data at LAN. **If at any point you plan to step away from your device, please ensure to lock your devices, even if it's for a short while.**

 We welcome a wide range of devices at LAN, from gaming laptops, to consoles old and new, to gargantuan desktops!
-If you plan on bringing a device with you, be sure to let us know on the Discord, and we can give a helping hand and/or some general advice on getting your setup from your place to ours.
-You don't have to bring a device with you to join in on LAN, but as the saying goes, the more the merrier!
+You don't have to bring your own devices to participate in LAN, but absolutely feel free to!

+If you need a hand, or some general advice about transporting your setup, have a chat to us through our [Discord](https://discord.uwcs.co.uk)!

 We'll provide cables for networking, i.e. Ethernet, but anything else you'll be expected to bring yourself.
 This includes monitors, cables, power bricks, controllers, and so on.
 Don't be that one person who forgets their mouse!

-#### Got Desktop?
+#### Desktops

-We will typically aim to provide some sort of pick-up service to help you get to LAN.
-Please check the announcements on our Discord to check if we're offering this.
-Failing that, we provide desktop tower carrying cases, monitor bags and trolleys to help you out.
-No doubt you'll also want to bring a monitor too, but bear in mind you're limited to **one monitor per desktop or console unit**.
-Additionally, please don't bring speakers: we would instead recommend you bring headphones.
+Where we're able to, we'll offer a pick-up service to transport your desktop to LAN.
+You'll know if we're running this via `#announcements` on our [Discord](https://discord.uwcs.co.uk).

+We can also aim to lend desktop tower carrying cases, monitor bags and potentially other bits to help you out.

+You'll want to bring a monitor, but keep in mind you're limited to **bringing one monitor**.

+We want to be mindful of the events and people at LAN, so **bring headphones rather than speakers**.

-## What else to bring
+## What else should you bring?

-Even though you're not required to bring any computer hardware to join in on LAN, there are still a few things we recommend you bring, notably some snacks (because there's no way we'll have a sufficient amount of snacks to feed everyone), some cash if you want to pop to the local shops or order food for yourself, and a pillow to help make yourself comfortable.
-Please also make sure you bring yourself, in an orderly state, i.e. please make sure you've showered the night before the event, are wearing suitable clothes, have put on deodourant, etc.
+- Snacks (we'd bankrupt the society trying to feed everyone)
+- Money (woooo snacks, or maybe you can pitch in with Milk Midnight)
+- Pillow
+- Yourself, in an orderly, hygienic state, for the sake of being mindful to those at the event

+We recommend using `#lan` on our [Discord](https://discord.uwcs.co.uk) to find out what people are planning on bringing, so you can plan ahead.
+In very lucky circumstances, we may have additional PCs from sponsors, but this is rare.

-Also, LAN is a strictly sober event. **Please do not bring alcohol to the venue otherwise you will be asked to leave.** You will also be told to leave if the exec team believes you are in an unfit state to participate.
+Also, LAN is a strictly sober event. **Please do not bring alcohol to the venue otherwise you will be asked to leave**.

+You will also be told to leave if the exec team believes you are in an unfit state to participate.
 Outside of potential damage to very expensive equipment, there have been notable incidents involving alcohol at LANs in the past: we do not wish to replicate them.

+If you have any concerns, get in touch with the Welfare Officers, either in-person, or via our [Discord](https://discord.uwcs.co.uk), or at [welfare@uwcs.co.uk](mailto:welfare@uwcs.co.uk).

-## What we bring
+## What do we bring?

-We'll do our best to ensure there's something for everyone, so we'll haul over the equipment we usually bring out for our Friday Night Gaming events, such as the Nintendo Switches, VR Headsets, etc. We recommend using the #lan channel on our Discord to find out what people are planning on bringing, so you can plan ahead.
-In very lucky circumstances, we may have additional PCs from sponsors, but this is rare.

-We'll also have our own in-house music server, Amphi, running, where anyone in LAN can submit ~~audible horrors~~ their favourite music.
-Amphi was brought to life by none other than the amazing Alex Dixon (Yes, the same Alex who teaches CS141)!

-Lastly, we typically provide a small array of snacks at least once across the event, and might (just might!) get pizza for everyone at some point.
+- A *lot*.
+We bring over a lot of the equipment you'd typicall see at Friday Night Gaming - the consoles, VR Headsets and more!

+- Amphi has been retired, and on its way out it almost cost us a rather large sum of money.
+Fear not, for we have a new music server ~~again~~: **RAAAAAAAAAAAAAAAAmphi**!
+Hopefully, it gets used for more than just Jackie's Box, but hey, sometimes we gotta temper our expectations a little.
+Anyway, you'll be able submit your favourite """music""" here!

+- Snacks, more snacks, even more snacks, sometimes milk, and often pizza when we do our quiz!

+- Just enough sanity to hold everything together for 48 hours, hopefully without a repeat of e.g. Alarm LAN.

 ## What we do

-First and foremost, **we game.** And we eat our fair share of junk food.
+First and foremost, **we game**.
+And we eat our fair share of junk food.

 But we also host special events throughout the LAN which aim to get anyone and everyone involved.
 Here's what you can expect from a typical LAN...